My Last Supper poem on Diana Butler Bass

 for today is the ending of all man’s strife.

-Please feel free to use any of the material that you find helpful, saying where it is from.
+Please feel free to use the extracts, saying where they are from.

 Love came down at Christmas,